 Native language mailing lists (This list is manually maintained and may not be up to date):

-Additional information and archives for these list as well as any other Apache mailing list can be found at the Available Mailing List page.
+Additional information and archives for these lists as well as any other Apache mailing list can be found at the Available Mailing List page.

-Subscribe to any of these lists using the following format:
+Subscribe to any of these lists by using the following format for the e-mail recipient:

 The legacy web site Native Language page continues to be a valuable resource in learning more about OpenOffice.org's native language endeavors.